The ultimate guide to data flow diagrams

 Benefits of data flow diagrams

-Anyone working on system design is likely to benefit from creating a data flow diagram.
-Here are a few examples of teams who might use a DFD:
+While they might seem more popular among engineering roles, there are actually plenty of teams that can benefit from creating a data flow diagram.
+Here are a few examples of who might use a DFD:

 Growth teams